 You want your green smoothie bowl to be on the thick side because you’re going to pour it into bowls and eat it with a spoon.
 Use plenty of ice and frozen fruit to make it super thick.

 - I find that the texture of the smoothie bowls are best, if served immediately.
 If you’re looking to make them in advance for meal prep purposes, you can blend up the fruit mixture and store it in small containers in the freezer.
 Let the smoothie mixture partially thaw, give it a stir (or break it up using the blender) and you’ll be ready to eat.

-- Hiland Smoothies contain dairy, but if you’re looking to make this recipe vegan, you can use any dairy free yogurt, pourable or not.
+- If you’re looking to make this recipe vegan, you can use any dairy free yogurt, pourable or not.

 - Not a mango fan?
 You can make your smoothie with any favorite fruit – peaches, pineapple or berries if you prefer a different flavor.

 This smoothie bowl is full of nutrients such as probiotics, fiber, protein and vitamins.
 That being said, fruit is naturally high in sugar and this smoothie bowl is primarily fruit based.
 To keep your smoothie bowls on the healthier side, you can choose lower calorie toppings for your bowl.

 If you can’t eat bananas or just don’t enjoy them, use 2 cups of frozen cauliflower instead.
 Frozen cauliflower is a great thickening agent in smoothies and will give you extra veggies.
 You can’t taste it at all!

 I make some form of the this smoothie bowl recipe at least once a week – it’s a great way to get that smoothie shop flavor at home.
 The topping possibilities are endless, and my kids love to make their own smoothie bowl creations for a fun snack.

 More Smoothie Recipes You’ll Love